 Honestly, almost any scene that puts Hisao alone with Hanako has heartwarming moments as you get glimpses of her personality that she would have never shown to a relative stranger.

-Hanako: Then, please accept my first gift to you, Hisao... [kiss]
+Hanako: Then please accept my first gift to you, Hisao... (kisses him)

-Hanako showing you her scars.
+Hanako taking off her blouse, exposing her scars to Hisao just before her H-scene.
 That scene manages to evoke pretty much every emotion there is, but "heartwarming" is prominent among them.

-Hanako's "early" birthday party.
+Hanako's early birthday party due to Lilly leaving for Scotland.
 Her cradling her presents with teary eyes.
 This is all.